inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/united-states/new-york/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In New York In 2022
+title: Top 10 Tattoo-Artists Instagram Influencers In New York in 2023
 description: >-
-  Find top tattoo-artists Instagram influencers in New York in 2022.
+  Find top tattoo-artists Instagram influencers in New York in 2023.
 Most popular hashtags: #tattooartist #tattoo #newyork #tattoos.
 platform: Instagram
 hits: 99
 text_top: Identify the top-rated Instagram accounts on inBeat.